 How to Live Healthier by Avoiding Hormone Disruptors

 Many chemicals in the environment act like estrogen and/or disrupt the thyroid and/or immune system.
-Some of the things to avoid are:
+Firstly, some of the things to avoid are:

 - BPA’s (bisphenol phosphate) in plastics and cans.
 Never heat in plastic and use fewer products that come in cans.

 - Herbicides and pesticides can be decreased by eating the “dirty dozen” organic.
 These are the fruits and vegetables that have been tested and found to contain the most chemicals.
 They are usually apples, bell pepper, celery, cherries, grapes, lettuce, nectarines, peaches, pears, potatoes, spinach, and strawberries.
 Eat these organic.
 Check the Environmental Working Group website for yearly updates.

 - Hormones such as estrogen and growth hormoneare fed to animals to fatten them up.
 They are excreted in milk and hence found in milk products such as cheese.
 Organic, grass fed or wild caught animal products are the best.
 However if they are too expensive you can choose hormone free and antibiotic free meat, poultry and dairy products.
 Excess estrogen causes PMS symptoms in women and feminization in men as well as weight gain and other symptoms.

 - Personal care products such as shampoos, lotions, and cosmetics contain phthalates, parabens, sodium laryl sulphate and petroleum distillates that are all hormone disruptors.
 There are now many more affordable natural products that are free of these harmful chemicals.

 Being aware of what you take in or put on your body and avoiding these hormone disruptors can have a profound impact on how to live healthier.

 4. How to Live Healthier by Knowing Your Numbers